-Either an owner or an occupier of property can be held responsible in a premises liability case.
-Who will be held liable boils down to who was in control -- or should have been in control -- of the part of the property where the injury occurred.
-Read on to learn more
+Either a property owner or the tenant/occupier of property can usually be held responsible in a premises liability case.
+The issue of who is at fault for an injury caused by unsafe property conditions usually boils down to who was in control—or who should have been in control—of the area where the injury occurred.
+Read on to learn more.

 3) Whoever is legally entitled to occupy the property is liable when the first two tests above don't apply.

-Therefore, a tenant or other occupier is not only potentially liable for injuries occurring on that part of the property they are legally renting out, but on any part of the property that they intentionally take control of.
+So, a tenant or other occupier is not only potentially liable for injuries occurring on that part of the property they are legally renting out, but on any part of the property that they intentionally take control of.

-First, an owner is liable for injuries occurring on any part of the property over which the owner has retained control.
+First, an owner can be liable for injuries occurring on any part of the property over which the owner has retained control.
 For example, common areas used by multiple tenants are legally considered under the control of the owner.
-To illustrate, if a tenant or other person invited onto the property is injured in a common area like a hallway or staircase, the owner (not the tenant) will be held liable.
+To illustrate, if a tenant or other person invited onto the property is injured in a common area like a hallway or staircase, the owner (not the tenant) will probably be held liable.

 An owner can also be held liable if he or she rents out the property in a dangerous condition without warning the tenant.
 In that case, even if the tenant is in total control of the property, any injuries stemming from the previously existing dangerous condition will be the owner's responsibility.
 Note that if the owner tells the tenant about the dangerous condition and notifies the tenant that he or she must repair the condition as part of the lease, responsibility shifts back to the tenant.